ePages-de/epages-devportal/_posts/2018/2018-06-05-server-side-react-routing-with-elixir.md

 <br>
 <br>
-Erik Müller is JavaScript Engineer, Node.js lover, and Elixir alchemist.
+Erik Müller is a JavaScript Engineer, Node.js lover, and Elixir alchemist.